publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 4.0.7 - 9 Jan 2024 =
+* Compat : Any plugin that creates users had that sequence interrupted by Permissions Pro

+= 4.0.3 - 8 Jan 2024 =
+* Compat : Pro API - Post Type argument was not passed into filter for statuses query modified by PublishPress Statuses plugin

 = 4.0.0 - 13 Dec 2023 =
 * Perf : Eliminated scan of users table on plugin activation (impacting sites with large number of users)
 * Perf : Eliminated recursive query of subpages (impacting sites with complex page hierarchies)